cameronpresley/blog/docs/articles/posts/thinking-with-properties-examining-where.md

 # Thinking With Properties: Examining Where

-_Note: This post is for [C# Adevent Calendar 2020](https://www.csadvent.christmas/) organized by [Matthew Groves](https://twitter.com/mgroves).
-Check out some of the other psots that are happening over the month of December!_
+_Note: This post is for [C# Advent Calendar 2020](https://www.csadvent.christmas/) organized by [Matthew Groves](https://twitter.com/mgroves).
+Check out some of the other posts that are happening over the month of December!_

 ## What Do We Mean By Properties?